sass/sass/proposal/forward-with.md

     * For each `KeywordArgument` `argument` in this clause:

-      * If the public API of the module at `rule`'s URL does not contain a variable with the same name as `argument`'s identifier and a `!default` flag, throw an error.

       * Let `value` be the result of evaluating `argument`'s expression.

       * Add a variable to `rule-config` with the same name as `argument`'s